ciaranmurphy10/pands-weekly-tasks/README.md

 ### Instructions

-Run the following command in a terminal such as PowerShell or Bash, ensuring that Python is installed and `path_to_text_file.txt` is a valid path to a text file:
+Run the following command in a terminal such as PowerShell or Bash, ensuring that Python is installed and `"path_to_text_file.txt"` is a valid path to a text file:

-`python es.py path_to_text_file.txt`
+`python es.py "path_to_text_file.txt"`

 ### Discussion
 This program opens a text file, reads the contents, and then counts how many e's there are in the text by iterating through each letter and checking if it's an e.